gkorpal/gkorpal.github.io/_pages/pencil.md

 ---

-Classical cryptosystems which played an important role in various battles and the world wars.
+Here we will discuss the cryptosystems which played an important role in various battles and the world wars.
+These systems were secure against humans with only pencil and paper.

 To get started, I would recommend the following:

 | S. No. | Resource |
 |--------|----------|